This species is found in Thailand, but not within Bangkok itself

 Conservation status and threats: The Mekong Mud Snake appears to be common within its range.
 However, it is one of many snakes that is being harvested unsustainably in several regions, including Cambodia and Vietnam.

 Interesting facts: The Mekong Mud Snake is almost entirely limited to the lower Mekong River Basin.
 For example, one study found the species to be incredibly common inside the Khorat Basin which feeds into the Mekong, yet entirely absent just outside of it.
 Snakes can often have strict range boundaries due to minor habitat differences, competition from other species, and historical patterns in how the species spread.
 In this case the Mekong Mud Snake likely has never spread north due to the more mountainous terrain in that direction, though it is not known why it is not found further to the west like other water snakes.
-It may have something to do with historic competition with Jagor’s Water Snake and Chanard’s Mud Snake which kept it from establishing itself in central Thailand.
+Competition with Jagor’s Water Snake and Chanard’s Mud Snake in the past when both speices were more abundant may have kept it from establishing itself in central Thailand.

 Comparison of Semiaquatic Snake Communities Associated with the Khorat Basin, Thailand

 A Checklist and Key to the Homalopsid Snakes with the Description of New Genera

 Evolution in the Mud